Angry-Penguins-Colony/sc-customize-nft/README.md

 ## Transfer required role

-On Elrond, we can not update the URI associated with an NFT (we can just add a new URI).
+On Elrond, we cannot update the URI associated with an NFT (we can just add a new URI).
 To update the visual, we burn and recreate a new NFT, with the wanted visual.

 > The total supply of your collection will stay the same.